 - I. The goals of WIC nutrition education are to: - a.
 Emphasize the relationship between nutrition, physical activity, and health with special emphasis on the nutritional needs of pregnant, postpartum, and breastfeeding women, infants and children under five years of age - b.
-Assist the individual who is at nutritional risk in achieving a positive change in dietary and physical activity habits. - Improve nutritional status and prevent nutrition-related problems through optimal use of the WIC supplemental foods and other nutritious foods. - d.
+Assist the individual who is at nutritional risk in achieving a positive change in dietary and physical activity habits. - c.
+Improve nutritional status and prevent nutrition-related problems through optimal use of the WIC supplemental foods and other nutritious foods. - d.
 Raise awareness about the dangers of using drugs and other harmful substances during pregnancy and while breastfeeding. - II.
-Provide appropriate nutrition education and encourage participants to set goals. - a.
-CPAs should use the VENA approach to conduct a thorough nutrition assessment during each appointment.
-This assessment will guide the nutrition education provided during the appointment and help the participant set a specific, measurable, achievable, relevant, and time based (S.M.A.R.T.) goal. - b.
-Consider the participant's WIC category, level of nutrition risk (low or high), nutrition education needs, and goals when providing nutrition education. - c.
-The participant must create the goal(s)-with the help of the CPA if needed.
-The goal(s) must be individualized to the participants' needs and relevant to their personal situation - d.
-CPAs must document the participant's goal(s) in VISION Documentation should include: - i.
-Specific and measurable details of the goal(s). - Actions and/or steps for completion of the goal(s).
+Prior to and/or in conjunction with providing nutrition education, the CPA should conduct a thorough nutrition assessment using the VENA approach, and must complete the goal setting process. - a.
+The participant's category, level of nutrition risk (low or high), and nutrition education needs should be considered throughout this process. - b.
+The participant must create the goal(s) with the help of the CPA if needed.
+The goal(s) must be individualized to the participants' needs and relevant to their personal situation - c.
+Documentation of goal(s) is required for each participant in VISION.
+This documentation may include: - i.
+Specific, measurable details of the goal(s). - ii.
+Actions and/or steps for completion of the goal(s). - iii.
+Time frame for completion of the goal(s). - d.
+During subsequent visits, the CPA must follow up on the participants' documented previous goal(s).